memgraph/docs/mage/query-modules/cpp/pagerank_online.md

 ### `get(max_iterations, damping_factor, stop_epsilon)`

-&ast; This should be used if the trigger has been set or a `set` function has been called before adding changes to the graph.
+\* This should be used if the trigger has been set or a `set` function has been called before adding changes to the graph.

 #### Output:

-* `node` ➡ Node in the graph, for which PageRank is calculated.
+- `node` ➡ Node in the graph, for which PageRank is calculated.
-* `rank` ➡ Normalized ranking of a node.
+- `rank` ➡ Normalized ranking of a node.
 Expresses the probability that a random surfer will finish in a certain node by a random walk.

 #### Usage: